MarkMuranov/ECE-141A-Assignment-3/README.md

 JSON (or **J**ava**S**cript **O**bject **N**otation) was created for use in web development.
 The goal was to create a simple text-format to transmit and store complex data.

-For instance, imagine you want to store data for a classroom.
-What would you need to store?
+For instance, imagine you want to store data for a school classroom.
+What would you want to store?
 - Classroom description (class name, teacher, location, class times, etc.)
 - A list of students
   - You will need to store each student's name, age, grade, etc.